survivejs/react-book/manuscript/authoring_libraries.md

 T> As of npm 2.7.0 it is possible to create [scoped packages](https://docs.npmjs.com/getting-started/scoped-packages).
 They follow format `@username/project-name`.
 Simply follow that format when naming your project.

 Bumping a version is simple too.
 You'll just need to invoke `npm version <x.y.z>`.
 That will update `package.json` and create a version commit automatically.
 If you hit `npm publish`, you should have something new out there.

+Note that in the example above I've set up `version` related hooks to make sure a version will contain a fresh version of a distribution build and it will get tested just in case.

 T> It can be useful to use `npm link` during development.
 That will allow you to use a development version of your library from some other context.
 Node will resolve to the linked version unless local `node_modules` happens to contain a version.